ethan-stone/obsidian-vault-knowledge-base/Altania DND Campaign/Notes/Meredith of the War Talons.md

-Leader of a squad in the War Talon.
+Leader of a squad in the War Talons.
+They took the keystone from